aotta/SD-1000/README.md

 SD-1000 is a multicart DIY yourself based on cheap "purple" Raspberry Pi Pico clone.

-**WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.
+`#0969DA`**WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.

 ![ScreenShot](https://raw.githubusercontent.com/aotta/SD-1000/main/Pictures/sega0.jpg)